 June 2008 - The Florida Rock site, as seen from the southeast viewing platform at Nationals Park in June 2008.
 The concrete plant eventually closed, and the tower was demolished in late 2011.

 The u-shaped first-phase building called "The Riverfront," as seen from the Anacostia River side.
 An esplanade would run in front of this and all the development's buildings, as part of the Anacostia Riverwalk Trail.
 The marina is a new feature.
 Rendering from Sept.
 2012 zoning filing.

-Another rendering, showing the plaza between the first phase apartment building and Diamond Teague Park, now with more planned retail (about 18,600 sq ft).
-(9/17/12)
+Another rendering showing ideas for the plaza between the first phase apartment building and Diamond Teague Park.

 A 2012 rendering showing how the first-phase apartment building would look from the intersection of 1st Street and Potomac Avenue, next to the plaza, now with much more ground-floor retail.
 (9/17/12)